Nat Langham: Only career loss vs. Harry Orme

-Langham, fighting at 158 pounds, lost his only career bout on the evening of 6 May 1851 for £50 pounds a side against Harry Orme in an 117 round knockout that took two hours and forty-seven minutes to complete.
+Langham, fighting at 158 pounds, lost his only career bout on the evening of 6 May 1851 for £50 a side against Harry Orme in an 117 round knockout that took two hours and forty-seven minutes to complete.
 The fight took place at Lower Hope Point, within twenty-five miles of London off the River Thames, near what is now London Gateway Park and was attended by Lords, Lawyers, celebrities, and well known boxers.
 Though Langham had a slight height advantage, Orme, who was younger and weighed more, threw him in the sixth round, and Langham may never have fully recovered from the fall.
 Orme threw Langham again in the eleventh.
 Though Langham continued to apply his left near the end, after 117 rounds had been fought, his seconds threw up the sponge to end the match, after being thrown again in the closing rounds.